-- Onsite Offset: The majority of the residual subject land outside the Project disturbance area (approximately 131 hectares), to retire the following credits: - o 1,189 ecosystem credits. - o 11,651 species credits for Camfield's Stringybark (Eucalyptus camfieldii). - 4,501 species credits for Earp's Gum (Eucalyptus parramattensis subsp.
-Decadens). - o 724 species credits for Small-flowered Grevillea (Grevillia parviflora Parviflora). - o 717 species credits for Eastern Osprey. - o 744 species credits for Koala. - 606 species credits for Wallum Froglet. - Offsite Offset: The location and details of the offsite offset site/s are currently being investigated, as per Condition 34, these offsets must be identified prior to commencing operations and the credits retired within 12 months of commencing unless otherwise agreed with the Secretary.
-The offsite offset must result in the retiring of the following credits: - o 687 to 1,018 ecosystem credits, of preferably HU860, and including other ecosystem credits generated by the application of variation criterion (f) for mitigated net loss (Tier 3) under the Interim Policy.
+- Onsite Offset: The majority of the residual subject land outside the Project disturbance area (approximately 131 hectares), to retire the following credits: - o 1,189 ecosystem credits. - o 11,651 species credits for Camfield's Stringybark (Eucalyptus camfieldii). - o 4,501 species credits for Earp's Gum (Eucalyptus parramattensis subsp.
+Decadens). - o 724 species credits for Small-flowered Grevillea (Grevillia parviflora Parviflora). - 717 species credits for Eastern Osprey. - o 744 species credits for Koala. - o 606 species credits for Wallum Froglet. - Offsite Offset: The Offsite Offsets as per Condition 34 have been retired.
+The offsite offset resulted in the retiring of the following credits (note retired credits adjusted to current plant community type (PCT) and equivalence in consultation with the Biodiversity Conservation Division: - o 687 to 1,018 ecosystem credits, of preferably HU860, and including other ecosystem credits generated by the application of variation criterion (f) for mitigated net loss (Tier 3) under the Interim Policy.
 Where ecosystem credits are generated concurrently in securing the required 306 Koala species credits, up to 1,018 ecosystem credits must be retired. - o 306 species credits for Koala.